La Maison Ferré (Cider)

 Cidre Brut “La Cave de Gabriel”

-This cider is named for the grandfather of Gregoire’s wife.
-It is blended from up to 30 varieties of apples with the goal of balancing freshness (acidity) fruity/floral aromas and tannins.
-The apples are harvested between September and mid-December once they have fallen to the ground.
-Gregoire uses an old press built in 1954 that was designed to be mobile so that it would make the rounds from farm to farm during and after harvest time.
-It extracts only 50% of the possible juice and takes two hours to clean in between pressings, so it is not practical, but for Gregoire the results justify the pain.
-The fermentation occurs from indigenous yeasts and the cider is bottled without the addition of more yeast.
+This cider is named for Gabriel, the grandfather of Gregoire’s wife.
+It is a blend of about 7 varieties with 80% of bitter and sweet apples, and 20% of tart apples.
+The goal is to balance fruity/floral aromas and tannins with freshness (acidity).
+The apples are harvested between September and mid-December only after they have fallen to the ground.
+Until buying a modern press in 2023, Gregoire used only an old wooden press built in 1954 that was designed to be mobile so that it would make the rounds from farm to farm during and after harvest time.
+It extracts only 50% of the possible juice and takes two hours to clean in between pressings, so it is not practical, but Gregoire will continue to use it alongside the modern press as the results justify the pain.
+The cider is produced with traditional methods.
+The fermentation occurs from indigenous yeast and the must is not pasteurized.
+The secondary fermentation is in the bottle with the addition of yeast (as in Champagne).
 It finishes its fermentation in bottle over the course of at least 3 months.

 Region: Normandie / Bretagne